Google Ads vs. Facebook Ads: Which is Better?

 • Their cost per result

-Plus, choose when you want Facebook to bill you–such as being charged by the number of views or clicks.
+Plus, you can choose when you want Facebook to bill you, such as by the number of views or clicks.

 After all, Facebook is the #2 digital ad seller in the US, after Google.
 Therefore, if you can use them to your client's advantage, definitely make that recommendation.